JonGerhardson/motherfuckers/README.md

 This earlier data was obtained from a wayback machine snapshot and is is the _2026-05-29 versions in this repo.

-Everything below this is AI output that to the best of my knowledge.
 If you want to work with the pre-scrub set the file you want is "flourish_data_full_PRESCRUB_2026-05-29.json" otherwise 'flourish_data_full.json.'

 The difference looks to confirm number reproduces WIRED's reporting exactly:
   - 476,547 − 206,333 = 270,214 — the precise removal figure the White House admitted to.